DJStompZone/wavescout/README.md

 # WaveScout

-WaveScout is a lightweight Python library for quickly analyzing the tempo and key of audio files and slicing them into smaller segments based on measures.
+WaveScout is a lightweight Python library for quickly analyzing the tempo and key of audio files, with beatmapping and smart-slicing.

 |      Info      |                           Package                           |             CI/CD              |          Support            |